cod182/Milestone-Project-3/static/readme-testing.md

 ---
 ### Laptop 16" Screen 3072x1920
 - Back button from admin edit-user-review requires resubmit.
 Session url pushed on page then back button on edit page used session url
+- When searching for a game to add a review, if review is present and edit review is click, when back is pressed, error.
+Needs session url

 ---
 ### Desktop 22" Screen 1680x1050